shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 * <i>important</i> When writing unit tests and comparing snapshots make sure to use shallow rendering since the unique id created by the UUID package will be recreated after each rerender, thus increasing the likelihood of failing a test.

 ## Documenting Components<a name="Documenting Components"></a>
-Due to the ever-growing and continuously-changing nature of the cs-ui-components library, it is necessary	to to document all components methodically and uniformly.
+Due to the ever-growing and continuously-changing nature of the cs-ui-components library, it is necessary	to document all components methodically and uniformly.
 Each component or component family (such as `CSTab` and `CSTabGroup`, which are closely related) should have its own dedicated page for various previews, examples, use cases and code snippets.
 In code, this is referred to as a preview component or a preview file, following the `CSNamePreview` naming convention.

 All relevant documentation is placed inside the `getDoc` method of the preview component, which returns an object of type `PreviewProps`.
 All relevant types can be found in the `types.ts` file.